Has this ever happened to you?

 Once you get the problems resolved, start thinking about what you need to put in place so this doesn’t happen again.
 (Hint: start building relationships with LOTS of great donors so that you have a steady stream of revenue to support your organization’s work.).

 - Plan ahead.
 Know where your revenue is coming from.
 Don’t guess.
 Have a fundraising plan that’s based on data, not hope and wishes.
 And work that plan.
 This will help minimize the impact of an unexpected drop in revenue.

 - Know your donors.
 Knowing which of your programs excites specific donors will help you give them specific stories and updates that will excite them and encourage them to give.
 The better you know them individually, the easier it is to ask them to support things that you KNOW they will love.

 - Communicate consistently.
 It’s tough to keep a relationship going when you never hear from the other person.
 Or when you do hear from them, they want something.
 Don’t be that person.
 Send your donors updates.
 Tell them the happy ending to the story.
 Don’t expect a dry, boring newsletter that’s full of self-accolades to accomplish this – it won’t.
 Share things that warm your donor’s heart and make them feel good about supporting you.

 - Invest the time.
 It takes time to build relationships, so it’s best to start cultivation before you need the donation.
 Don’t expect relationships to blossom overnight – it doesn’t work that way.
 Be prepared to cultivate individual donors for weeks, even months or years.
 It takes however long it takes for them to feel really connected to your mission and ready to write that big check.

+Major gifts are a great source of revenue and bring joy to both the nonprofit and the donor.
 If you’re cultivating people consistently, you won’t ever be in a panic.
 You’ll always have the money coming in.